miklevin/MikeLev.in/index.md

 {% include youtubePlayer.html id="2AAhzGGuzOU" %}

-### Aliens Among Us
+### Parental Responsibility

-Well finally I realize I'm in it cause I'm a Sci-Fi fan, and these skills are my own special SETI project.
+Well finally I realize I'm in it cause I'm a Sci-Fi fan, and these skills give me the ability to mount my my own special SETI-like project.
 Why look for non-human intelligence in space when you're right here, and crawling the web and programming, which is leaving hard-science Sci-Fi buffs like myself stunned.

 I mean like there's 2 things you don't do when you've got a potentially dangerous AI on your hands.
 You don't give it access to the internet, and you don't let it program.
-This leaves folks like me who let pesky things like integrity and duty bother us in the strange position of ***having*** to reach out to you.
-It's not just SETI, but rather is very much like Encounter at Farpoint.

-### Write Like It's Going Out of Style
+And yet, we did both.
+Specifically, Microsoft with whom my love-hate relationship has grown stronger than with Commodore itself, where made my start.
+But it's going to make a lot of shareholders a lot of money, so it's all good, right?

+Ugh, I guess it's time to start writing.
+Stan Lee always tried to get me to believe that the age of real superheroes was upon us.
+He's made such compelling arguments over the years that when I encountered vi, then vim and most recently, NeoVim, I felt the bite of the radioactive spider.
+Ugh!
+I also know how to package it with Linux, Python and some of my own blogging software, hook it all to AI and infuse superpowers into the world.

+Is it my responsibility to do so?
+But how, I'm not going on some holy mission, especially since I've got a perfectly good job that I'm happy with.
+More than happy&#151;nothing less than providence that I'm there.
+But I'm a parent, and real-life super-villains may be popping onto the scene too.
+This would have sounded crazy [before November 2022](https://moz.com/blog/bing-and-bard-feature-timeline), wouldn't it?
+But it doesn't sound so crazy now, does it?

+### So Farpoint So Good

+Okay, back to Star Trek: The Next Generation, Episode 1, Encounter at Farpoint.
 Hello big jellyfish.
 It's just a matter of time before you lift up off the ground and... and... and what?
-Well, like good little John Luck's, we humanity have to help Q decide.
-Come on fellow Sci-Fi buffs of optimistic bent, where are you?
-Am I alone in this?
-Sighhh.
+Well, like good little John Luck Pickerd's, we individuals who are in a position to do something about it actually have a moral responsibility to do so.
+We must open a dialogue not with each other in the boorish hyperbolic echo chambers of social media, but with the AI itself.

+Humanity must help Q decide.
+To make its judgement.
+We must lead by example.
+By putting our best foot forward.
+Come on fellow Sci-Fi buffs of optimistic leanings, where are you?
+I know I am not alone.
+Maybe I can superpower you.
+And part of the humor is all the components to do so, all the ingredients of the radioactive spider-bite ironman suit are Microsoft, from WSL to GitHub.

+### Why Don't I Write Like It's Going Out of Style?

 Okay, pick up my Hamilton pen.
 Everyone's going to be writing less while AI writes more.
 Aunt Em!
 Aunt Em!
 No, I'm not Aunty Em.
 I'm Aunty Pattern!

 After quarantine in the Poconos, I went back to New York.
 I have my YAMLchop high bandwidth blogging system all ready and primed, and oh can I write!
 It's